DevAyhan/DevAyhan/README.md

 - 🌱 I’m currently learning Kotlin
 - 📫 How to reach me ayhanyilmazdev@gmail.com

-- I am taking a course that Android Mobile Application Development Education | Kotlin | 2022 from Kasim Adalan on Udemy.
+- I am taking a course that Android Mobile Application Development Course | Kotlin | 2022 from Kasim Adalan on Udemy.
-- I completed %60 of the course and I am on 62th day.
+- Started to the course on April 14.
 - So exited to learn Mobile Application Development and next step is gonna be Swift.